 Pancreatic NETs are much less common than pancreatic exocrine tumors and have a better prognosis.

-Pancreatic NETs may or may not cause symptoms.
+Pancreatic NETs may or may not cause signs or symptoms.

-- Functional tumors make one or more hormones, such as gastrin, insulin, and glucagon, that cause symptoms.
-Most functional tumors are benign (not cancer).
+- Functional tumors make extra amounts of hormones, such as gastrin, insulin, and glucagon, that cause signs and symptoms.

-- Nonfunctional tumors make substances that do not cause symptoms.
-Symptoms are caused by the tumor as it spreads and grows.
+- Nonfunctional tumors do not make extra amounts of hormones.
+Signs and symptoms are caused by the tumor as it spreads and grows.
 Most nonfunctional tumors are malignant (cancer).